 - Private/Commercial Insurances–including but not limited to Anthem, Humana, Cigna, Tricare, ChampVA, GEHA, United, Optum, UMR

 - Out of Pocket/Fee for Service

 A: Our address is 1002 North Mulberry Street in Elizabethtown, Kentucky.
-If you are familiar with Elizabethtown, we are located next to Salvation Army and across the street from Stone Hearth Restaurant.
+If you are familiar with Elizabethtown, we are located next to the old Salvation Army and across from the car wash (where Stone Hearth Restaurant used to be).
 When driving you will turn off North Mulberry and onto Pawnee Drive to access our parking lot.
 We are at the corner of Mulberry and Pawnee.

 Alternatively, see a map of our location here.

 A: We offer therapy in our office and via telehealth.

 A: We are by appointment only.
 Appointments usually available Monday-Thursday 8 AM – 5 PM.